 The U.S. Bureau of Land Management, which oversees the flats, doesn't believe the flats are shrinking but is still requiring the mining company to pump brine onto the flats every winter and launch a detailed study of the salt crust later this year.
 Both are requirements of the company's recent permit issued in 2012, said Kevin Oliver, the manager of the BLM's west desert district.

 Driving or racing doesn't damage the salt as long as the flats are dry and hard, according to the BLM.

 Gosswein said his Save the Salt coalition doesn't want to wait for another study of the salt crust.
 They want to truck in dry salt to thicken the flats and are pressuring Utah's congressional delegation over management of the area.

 "This thing has been studied to death," Gosswein said.
 "It's time to do something."

-Timing association president Bill Lattin said he's seen the salt thick and thin over the 40-plus years he's been coming to Bonneville, but he's never seen as much mud covering the course as there is this year, with the spread not even sparing enough decent salt for organizers to scrape out a short 3-mile course.
+SCTA president Bill Lattin said he's seen the salt thick and thin over the 40-plus years he's been coming to Bonneville, but he's never seen as much mud covering the course like there is this year, with the spread not even sparing enough decent salt for organizers to scrape out a short 3-mile course.

-Racers may be able to make up their time trials at an abbreviated event later this year, but it's entirely up to Mother Nature, he said.
+He said racers may be able to make up their time trials at an abbreviated event later this year, but it's entirely up to Mother Nature.